-What the P-Eist says about pumps is in every way correct -- except for the conclusion.
+What this "exclusion argument" says about pumps is in every way correct – except for the conclusion.
 Thus, if mental event properties are analogous to the property of being a pump, then all the reasons that lead to epiphenomenalism can be granted, without granting the epiphenomenalist conclusion.
 Or, to put the matter somewhat differently, if epiphenomenalism leaves mental event properties no worse off than the property of being a pump, then we can accept epiphenomenalism of mental event properties with equanimity.
 Despite the points made by the P-Eist, we will not feel that we are making a mistake when we say that pumps move fluids; and no more should we feel that we are making a mistake if we say that S reaches for the glass because S believes it contains water.

-As Kim is well aware, this attractive solution depends on a key point in the analogy between mental properties and the property of being a pump.
+As Kim was well aware, this attractive solution depends on a key point in the analogy between mental properties and the property of being a pump.
 We feel it is idle to deny that pumps move fluids because pumps are realized in (or by) the system of parts whose properties and relations figure in the fully detailed causal explanation of the movement of fluids.
 Because there can be many kinds of pumps, we cannot identify being a pump with any of the configurations that realize pumps.
 But we have insight into why it is that a given configuration of parts, surrounded by a certain kind of system, is necessarily a pump.
 If we can say that what causes the movement of certain fluids had to be a pump, the claim that being a pump has nothing to do with the movement would seem to be merely a tendentious and misleading description of the circumstances.

 Now, there are some mental properties for which it is plausible that the key analogy just described holds.
 These are the properties for which functionalism is most plausible, e.g., beliefs and desires.
 That is, it does not seem out of the question that a view can be sustained according to which S's neural condition at time t, in S's surroundings at t (and, perhaps, given S's history) necessarily constitutes S as a believer of p, or a desirer of q.
 If such an account can be made out, then there is a robust sense to the idea that beliefs and desires are realized by the physical conditions just listed; that they are thus no worse off than pumps in the realm of efficacy; and that there will be no violation of our intuitions that S's actions occur because of what S believes and desires.

 But there are other mental properties that resist the kind of story that seems plausible for beliefs and desires.
-As Kim again explicitly recognizes (1993, p.
+As Kim again explicitly recognized (1993, p.
 366), these are the properties that have long caused difficulties for functionalism, namely, the qualities of phenomenal experiences such as pains, itches, tastes, smells, afterimages, and so on.
 The “explanatory gap” (Levine, 1983) or “unintelligibility” (Robinson, 1982a) in the connection between neural events and phenomenal qualities can be otherwise expressed as our inability to see any necessity in that connection.
 We are unable to understand why it should be that a series of neural activations occurring in various degrees of intensity and temporal relations should always be accompanied by pain, or itch, or, indeed, by any phenomenal quality whatever.
 Inability to see any such necessity is, of course, not a proof that such a necessity does not obtain.
 Nonetheless, absent insight into the necessity of the connection between neural properties and qualitative properties, we are arguably in an explanatory position similar to traditional epiphenomenalism.
 That is, we will have a sufficient explanation of behavioral reactions to stimuli that invokes exclusively neural properties.
 In addition, we may hold the view that these neural properties are necessarily connected to qualitative properties; but, lacking explanation of this necessity, this connection will contribute no understanding of how qualitative properties could make a difference to behavior.
 Because this difficulty has not been removed in the case of qualia, the success or failure of the previously discussed Traditional Arguments remains relevant to contemporary thinking about epiphenomenalism.